 The payment will be made to people who live in Scotland and get Carer's Allowance on the qualifying dates.
-You must live in Scotland to get the payment but the person you care for does not need to live in Scotland.

 If you have an 'underlying entitlement' to Carer's Allowance you won't qualify for Carer's Allowance Supplement.
 Carers with underlying entitlement are entitled to Carer’s Allowance but do not receive a payment because they are in receipt of another benefit at the same or higher rate.

 You will get a letter if you are entitled to Carer's Allowance Supplement to tell you about the payment and when you will get it.

 If you have been told you will get Carer's Allowance Supplement and don't get your extra payment then contact Social Security Scotland.
 Contact details will be on the letter you receive.

 For any other problems with other benefits, contact the DWP.

 You will get your Carer's Allowance paid how you normally do and your Carer's Allowance Supplement will be paid twice a year.